2003 Houston Astros season: Summary

+The Astros concluded the campaign with an record, as runners-up in the NL Central division runners-up, 13 games behind the division-champion St. Louis Cardinals.
+In the NL Wild Card race, he Astros ranked third, trailing the eventual NL-champion San Francisco Giants by 11 1/2 games.
+This was the fourth time within five seasons that Houston won 84 or more games, an unprecedented feat for the team within any five-year span.

 To commemorate the life and humanitarian qualities of former pitcher Darryl Kile, who had died suddenly prior to a game in Chicago on June 22, 2002, the Astros and St. Louis Cardinals—two of Kile's former teams—united to create the "Darryl Kile Good Guy Award."
 Intended for bestowal upon one Astros and one Cardinals player following each season, its recognition would signify that player exemplifies Kile’s qualities as "a good teammate, a great friend, a fine father and a humble man."
 During his career, Kile posted a 133-119 win–loss record (W–L) and an earned run average (ERA) of 4.12.
 Jeff Bagwell became the first recipient for Houston following the 2003 season, while Mike Matheny was the first for St. Louis.

 Following its issuance to Kile from 1991–1997, no other Astros have worn the uniform number 57 since.

 Outfielder Richard Hidalgo survived a scare and remained largely unharmed during a carjacking attempt on him in Venezuela on November 22, 2002.
 He had sustained a gunshot wound to his left arm.
 However, he appeared to have escaped significant injury, without signs either of fracture or ligament damage.

+On March 27, 2003, starting rotation mainstay Shane Reynolds was released, surprising Astros veterans.
+Reynolds was soon thereafter signed by the Atlanta Braves, posting an 11–9 win–loss record for the season.